Dogs in religion: Islam

-The view on dogs in Islam is mixed, with some schools of thought viewing them as unclean, although Khaled Abou El Fadl states that this view is based on "pre-Islamic Arab mythology" and "a tradition to be falsely attributed to the Prophet."
-Therefore, Sunni Malaki and Hanafi jurists permit the trade of and keeping of dogs as pets.
+The view on dogs in Islam is mixed, with some schools of thought viewing their saliva as unclean.

-The majority of both Sunni and Shi'a Muslim jurists consider dogs ritually unclean.
+The majority of both Sunni (except for the Maliki school) and Shi'a Muslim jurists consider dogs ritually saliva unclean.
 It is uncommon for practicing Muslims to keep dogs as pets.
 However, the majority of Muslims would touch and pet dogs as long as they are completely dry because touching dry dogs is believed to remove impurities from them.
 In Britain, police sniffer dogs are carefully used, and they are not permitted to touch passengers, instead, they are only permitted to touch their luggage.
-They are required to wear leather dog booties whenever they enter and search mosques or Muslim homes.
+They are required to wear leather dog booties whenever they are inside the Muslim homes, and also for when they enter and search mosques.

 There are a number of traditions concerning Muhammad's attitude towards dogs.
-He said that the company of dogs, except as helpers in hunting, herding, and home protection, voided a portion of a Muslim's good deeds.
+According to one hadith presented in Muwatta Imam Malik, he said that the company of dogs, except as helpers in hunting, herding, and home protection, voided a portion of a Muslim's good deeds.
 On the other hand, he advocated kindness to dogs and other animals.
 Abu Huraira narrated that the prophet said:

-"While a man was walking he felt thirsty and went down a well, and drank water from it.
-On coming out of it, he saw a dog panting and eating mud because of excessive thirst.
-The man said, 'This (dog) is suffering from the same problem as that of mine.'
-So, he (went down the well), filled his shoe with water, caught hold of it with his teeth, and climbed up and watered the dog.
-Allah thanked him for his (good) deed and forgave him.
-The people asked O Allah's Apostle!
-Is there a reward for us in serving (the) animals?
-He replied: ``Yes, there is a reward for serving any animate (living being).